 Apple Pie Recipe

-You’ll love the homemade flakey pie crust – we use this same crust for Blueberry Pie and Cherry Pie.
+You’ll love the homemade flaky pastry pie crust – we use this same crust for Blueberry Pie and Cherry Pie.
 It’s also perfect for savory pies like Chicken Pot Pie.
 It’s a keeper!

-The homemade apple pie filling is adapted slightly from the famous Grandma Ople apple pie.
-The method for this filling is surprising, but it will win you over.
-It’s well worth the extra 5 minutes and you’ll never want canned apple pie filling again.
+The method for this homemade apple pie filling is surprising, but it will win you over.
+It’s well worth the extra 5 minutes, and you’ll never want canned apple pie filling again.

 Classic American Fruit dessert slice on a white plate with fork